CAAPIM/apim-charts/utils/portal-migration/README.md

 # Migrate from Docker Swarm or Helm 2 Chart (v4.4 and above)
 This migration assumes that you have an external MySQL Deployment that is accessible by both Docker Swarm and your Kubernetes Cluster.
-This guide has not been tested against Postgres.
-If you are using Postgres outside of your development environment, Broadcom recommends that you migrate to MySQL.
+If you are not using MySQL for your development environment, Broadcom recommends that you migrate to MySQL.

 * [Docker Swarm](#migrate-from-docker-swarm)
 * [Helm 2 Chart](#migrate-from-helm2)